Prashant Bhushan

 Prashant Bhushan (born 15 October 1956) is an Indian author and a public interest lawyer in the Supreme Court of India.
 He was a member of the faction of the India Against Corruption (IAC) movement known as Team Anna which supported Anna Hazare's campaign for the implementation of the Jan Lokpal Bill.
 After a split in IAC, he helped Team Anna form the Aam Aadmi Party.
 In 2015, he made several allegations against the party's leadership, its functioning and its deviation from the core ideology, values and commitments.
 He is one of the founders of Swaraj Abhiyan and Sambhaavnaa, an Institute of Public Policy and Politics.

 Early life and education

 Prashant Bhushan is the oldest of the three children of Shanti Bhushan and Kumud Bhushan.
 His father was a lawyer-activist and a former Union Law Minister in the Morarji Desai government.

 Bhushan was educated at St. Joseph's High School, Prayagraj, and at the St Joseph's College, Allahabad.
 Bhushan, who dropped out of IIT Madras after first semester and briefly attended Princeton University has a degree in law from Allahabad University.
 While still a student, Bhushan wrote The Case That Shook India, a book on the case that set aside Indira Gandhi's election in 1974.
 Bhushan has a B.A. and LL.B. degree from Allahabad University.
-He dropped out of Princeton University's Ph.D. program, but obtained an M.A. in philosophy of science.
+He dropped out of Princeton University's Ph.D. program, but was granted an M.A. in philosophy of science in 1982.